Wondering which synthetic chemicals to avoid in your cosmetics and personal care products? It’s a little tricky to figure out.

 Ditch It: Found in perfume/cologne, deodorant, hair products, body wash, moisturiser, baby products, air fresheners, and scented candles/melts/diffusers.
 Basically found in anything that isn’t scented entirely with real essential oils.

-4. PHTHALATES A group of chemicals used in hundreds of products to increase the flexibility and softness of plastics.
-The main phthalates in cosmetics and personal care products are dibutyl phthalate, diethyl phthalate, and dimethyl phthalate.
+4. PHTHALATES A actually group of chemicals to avoid.
+Phthalates are used in hundreds of products to increase the flexibility and softness of plastics.
+The main phthalates in cosmetics and personal care products are dibutyl phthalate, diethyl phthalate (DEP), and dimethyl phthalate.
 They are known endocrine disruptors and have been linked to increased risk of breast cancer, early breast development in girls, and reproductive birth defects.
 Unfortunately, they are not disclosed on every product as they are hidden under the term, fragrance.
 Sigh.

-Ditch Them: Found in deodorants, perfume/cologne, hair spray, Hair Dye, and face/body moisturisers.
+Ditch Them: Found in nail polish, deodorants, perfume, fragrance and cologne, denatured alcohol, hair spray, Hair Dye, and face/body moisturisers.

 5. SODIUM LAURYL/LAURETH SULFATE (SLS) / (SLES) These are surfactants, which are responsible for creating a rich, sudsy lather.
 They can be found in more than 90% of personal care and cleaning products.
 SLS’s are known to be skin, lung, and eye irritants.
 A major concern about SLS’s is their potential to interact and combine with other chemicals to form nitrosamines and formaldehyde, both carcinogens.
 These combinations can lead to a host of other issues like kidney and respiratory damage.